research-software-reactor/rse-skills-graph/README.md

+> [!NOTE]
+>
+> 02-Dec-2025: This code was provided as an example, but is no longer being actively maintained, and its dependencies are not being updated to fix security vulnerabilities.
+As such, it is being archived and should not be used without ensuring that dependencies are updated.

 # This is the RSE Skills Graph web app written in Python 3 with the Flask framework
 Original code by Steve Pettifer; mods by Ian Cottam, Colin Morris, Ian Hinder;
 The University of Manchester;